vwaurich/OMVis/README.md

-/**\mainpage OMVis - An open source tool for model and simulation visualization.
+# OMVis - An open source tool for model and simulation visualization.

-\tableofcontents

-\section what_sec What is OMVis?
+## What is OMVis?
 OMVis is a tool to visualize and animate simulation models.
 It is meant to visualize models from different simulation tools.
 What shall be visualized is described in a XML-file and the result files provide the corresponding data.
 Besides the animation of result files, there is